 Your mortgage lender should be able to provide you with details of what may happen and any assistance they may be able to give, when you are considering taking out a mortgage.
 Please take the time to consider your options before you agree a mortgage, as different lenders may offer different assistance packages and some none at all.

-If you do not pay your service charges and/or major works then we may look at taking legal action if you don't work with us to come to a mutually acceptable agreement to clear them over an acceptable period of time.
+If you do not pay your service charges and/or major works then we may look at taking legal action if you don't work with us to come to a mutually acceptable agreement to clear them over an acceptable period.

 If you sell within the first 10 years after completion, you must also offer the property back to us under the Right of First Refusal.
 Your solicitor will have to send a letter with the details of the property to our legal team.
 We will either say that we want to purchase the property back or not.
 If not you are then free to put it on the open market with an estate agent of your choice.

 You may sell your home whenever you like.
 However, if you buy under the RTB, you may have to pay back some or all of the RTB discount.

 The discount you may need to pay back depends on when your application to buy was made and when you are selling your home.

 Discount will be repayable for a 5 full years from the date of completion.

 The discount repayable is calculated on a percentage of the resale value of your home, not just the discount that was received under the original RTB, disregarding any improvements and the period the resale takes place in.

 - Within the 1st year of completion - the whole discount is repayable.

 - Within the 2nd year of completion - four-fifths of the discount is repayable.